dangnelson/WATERBEAR-Shed/README.md

 * Charred-wood siding.
 * Off-grid solar power.

-## Materials and Tools
+## Supplies Lists

-Materials and Tools are italicized and listed with a rough budget is at the end of each chapter.
+Materials and Tools are italicized and listed  at the end of each chapter with their estimated cost.
+The tools budget only includes new tools needed for each chapter.
+The lists are kept separate in case you already own the tools needed for the chapter.

-Each Tool or Material has a link to Wikipedia article explaining what it is.